The Importance of Multicultural Marketing

 How to approach Multicultural Marketing

-Different cultures have different consumer behaviours and therefore need different advertising campaigns.
+Different cultures have different consumer behaviors and therefore need different advertising campaigns.
 The brand message needs to appeal to people of different cultures and ethnicity – the campaign needs to be relevant and attractive to consumers in unique cultures.
 That does not mean that existing content can simply be translated into a different language.
 To create a new marketing message that is based on stereotypes (or based on limited understanding of the diverse culture) will not work either.
 Nor can one simply include a token representative of the unique cultural group in the campaign.

 No, it is about customizing the message and the campaign to perfectly suit the target group.
 However, cultural topics have the potential to be misinterpreted and misunderstood.
 Multicultural marketing should definitely not offend – this will simply alienate the target group rather than engaging with it.
 Therefore, careful research is needed to avoid misunderstandings, to avoid stereotypes and to avoid causing offense.